SHTOOLS/SHTOOLS/src/pydoc/pyshpowerdensitylc.md

 # Description

-`SHPowerDensityLC` will calculate the power spectral density of a complex function expressed in complex spherical harmonics for a single spherical harmonic degree `l`.
+`SHPowerDensityLC` will calculate the power spectral density of a complex function expressed in complex 4-pi normalized spherical harmonics for a single spherical harmonic degree `l`.
 This is calculated as:

 `psd = Sum_{i=0}^1 Sum_{m=0}^l | cilm[i, l, m] |**2 / (2l + 1)`.